Finalists Announced for $30,000 Kairos Prizes!

 Several other Kairos Prize finalists and winners are in various stages of development.

 Author of “How To Succeed in Hollywood (Without Losing Your Soul)” and “The Culture-Wise Family,” Dr. Baehr is chairman of the Christian Film & Television Commission® (CFTVC) and its family guide to movies and entertainment, Movieguide® (www.movieguide.org).
 CFTVC and Movieguide® are an international, non-profit ministry dedicated to “redeeming the values of the entertainment industry by influencing industry executives and by informing and equipping the public about the influence of the entertainment media.”

 At the Faith & Values Awards, Dr. Baehr will present highlights from Movieguide®’s 2018 Report to the Entertainment Industry, a comprehensive financial analysis of the movie business showing what kinds of movies and what kinds of movie content moviegoers favor the most with their hard-earned dollars.

 Every year, Dr. Baehr teaches three to five intense four-day filmmaking workshops, which include training in successful screenwriting, in the Los Angeles and Atlanta areas.

 For more information about Movieguide® or CFTVC, visit www.movieguide.org or call 1-888-248-6689.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!